XternA/income-generator/README.md

 ## Like The Project? 🫶

-Your efforts and interest is well appreciated if you would like to contribute and improve the tool or compatibility and enabling it widely available and easy to use.
+Your efforts and interest are well appreciated if you would like to contribute and improve the tool or compatibility and enable it widely available and easy to use.

-Even if you do not wish to contribute, you can still show your support by giving this project a star⭐.
+Even if you do not wish to contribute, you can still show your support by giving this project a star ⭐.

 ### Donations 💸
 Donations are warmly welcomed, no matter the amount, your support is gratefully appreciated.
 Additionally, it helps fuel future developments.
 Thank you. 🙏🏻